 The oldest of these successor states had actually existed before the fall of Constantinople to the Crusaders in 1204.
+Owing its independence to the general turmoil within the empire at the beginning of the thirteenth century,

-The so-called Empire of Trebizond (on the southeast shore of the Black Sea), which owed its independence to the general turmoil within the empire at the beginning of the thirteenth century, was ruled by the family of the Grand Komnenoi Alexios and David, grandsons of Andronikos I. Locked into the northeastern corner of Asia Minor, the Empire of Trebizond held out for centuries against all enemies, and even outlasted the final collapse of Byzantium in the fifteenth century, but it was destined not to play a larger role on the stage of history.
+Figure 13.2 Cistercian monastery of Zaraka.
+In the thirteenth century the Latin Prince of Achaia asked the Cistercian order to establish monasteries in Greece to help in the conversion of the Byzantines to Latin Christianity and to bring the rugged landscape into cultivation.
+The monastery of Zaraka near the ancient city of Stymphalos was one of those built in this attempt.
+The substantial remains of a Gothic church, complete with western sculpture, still stand, abandoned when the western mission failed.
+Photo: Timothy E. Gregory the so-called Empire of Trebizond (on the southeast shore of the Black Sea), was ruled by the family of the Grand Komnenoi Alexios and David, grandsons of Andronikos I. Locked into the northeastern corner of Asia Minor, the Empire of Trebizond held out for centuries against all enemies, and even outlasted the final collapse of Byzantium in the fifteenth century, but it was destined not to play a larger role on the stage of history.

 Ultimately more important than Trebizond was the so-called Empire of Nicaea.
 This was territory in northwestern Asia Minor occupied by Theodore I Laskaris when Boniface of Montferrat abandoned it to press his claims in Macedonia.
-Laskaris was the son-in-law of Alexios III and he held the title of "despot" (despotes).
-He sought to organize resistance to Latin rule in Asia Minor, but he was originally pressed with difficulties all around, at first from David Komnenos of Trebizond and then from the supporters of the Latin emperor, who wished to assert his rights in this area.
-Laskaris was saved, however, when the Crusaders were defeated by the Bulgarian tsar Kalojan in a battle at Adrianople on April 14, 1205 (Map 9.1).
+Laskaris was the son-in-law of Alexios III and he held the title of Despot.
+He sought to organize resistance to Latin rule in Asia Minor, but he was originally pressed with difficulties all around, at first from David Komnenos of Trebizond and then from the supporters of the Latin emperor, who wished to assert their rights in this area.
+Laskaris was saved, however, when the Crusaders were defeated by the Bulgarian tsar Kalojan in a battle at Adrianople on 14 April 1205.
 The Latin emperor Baldwin was taken prisoner at the battle, never again to return to Constantinople, and Louis of Blois, Latin claimant to Nicaea, was killed.
 This left Laskaris free to consolidate his gains and organize a state that laid full claim to the old Byzantine heritage.
-Abandoning the title of despot, in 1205 Theodore was acclaimed as emperor; in 1208 he was solemnly crowned by Michael Autoreianos, who had been chosen as patriarch of Constantinople in exile.
-From this time onward an Orthodox Byzantine emperor and patriarch, resident at Nicaea, opposed their Catholic western counterparts in Constantinople itself.
+Abandoning the title of Despot, in 1205 Theodore was acclaimed as emperor; in 1208 he was solemnly crowned by Michael Autoreianos, who had been chosen as patriarch of Constantinople in exile.
+From this time onward an Orthodox Byzantine emperor and patriarch, resident at Nicaea, opposed their Catholic, western counterparts in Constantinople itself.

 Henry, Baldwin's brother and successor as Latin emperor, won some support among the Greeks of Thrace, but his invasion of Asia Minor in 1206 was thwarted by renewed hostility from Kalojan (who, however, died in 1207).
-At the same time Theodore had to deal with protracted opposition from the Seljuk sultanate of Rum (Ikonion), with whom the deposed emperor Alexios III had sought asylum.
-The Seljuks concluded a treaty with the Latin empire against Theodore Laskaris, but the latter ultimately triumphed, and the sultan himself fell in battle with the reviving Byzantine state in 1211.
-War between the Latin empire and the Empire of Nicaea continued indecisively until 1214, when a peace treaty was signed, providing for temporarily stable frontiers.
+At the same time Theodore had to deal with protracted opposition from the Seljuk sultanate of Ikonion (Rum), with whom the deposed emperor Alexios III had sought asylum.
+The Seljuks concluded a treaty with the Latin Empire against Theodore Laskaris, but the latter ultimately triumphed, and the sultan himself fell in battle with the reviving Byzantine state in 1211.
+War between the Latin Empire and the Empire of Nicaea continued indecisively until 1214, when a peace treaty was signed, providing for temporarily stable frontiers.